Shraddhatripathi23/Flight-Price-Prediction-internship/README.md

 [![](https://i.imgur.com/dKmlpqX.png)](https://heroku.com)

 Our next step would be to follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

+Finally, we have created a User Interface for the entire process of buying an airline ticket and given a proof of our predictions based on the previous trends with our prediction.

 ## Directory Tree
 ```